The Gutsy Frog: Characters

 A frog who is crushed by Hiroshi, but his spirit lives on as a talking frog on his shirt, becoming a "Flat Surface Frog" (平面ガエル, Heimen Gaeru).
 Because said shirt is Hiroshi's only good shirt, he is always forced to travel around and interact with Hiroshi.
 They are equally obstinate and gluttonous and are always arguing like siblings.
 He is capable of jumping around and forcing Hiroshi to come along with him.
 He possesses incredible strength, and through his arms and teeth he is able to lift extremely heavy objects.
 Hiroshi's mother treats Pyonkichi as her own child.
-Pyonkichi is attracted to females of all species; including cats, frogs and humans.
-His title comes from his frequent acts of "gutsyness".
+Pyonkichi is attracted to females of all species, including cats, frogs, and humans.
+His title comes from his frequent acts of "gutsiness".